urodriguez/uci/README.md

 * implement await/async without Dapper (current using version is Dapper.Extensions and it is coupled with MiniProfiler.Integration that not support async) => use EF -> REMOVED
 * InventApp: preparate to new isolated token service -> DONE
 * InventApp: if (!_roleService.LoggedUserIsAdmin()) throw new UnauthorizedAccessException(); <- move to CrudService? -> DONE

-* InventApp: test user readOnly
+* InventApp: test user readOnly -> DONE

-* InventApp: create Excute on ApplicationService and handle all exceptions there
+* InventApp: create Excute on ApplicationService and handle all exceptions there -> DONE

 * move auth service to infra solution
 * implement refresh token
 * Logging: implement process to delete old logs (one mounth) in database (maybe directly in LogService) - use hangfire?